not-varram/tsa-webmaster-2025-2026/README.md

 1. **Interactive Resource Directory** - Searchable, filterable database of resources
 2. **Highlighted Resources** - Showcases 3+ important programs on the home page
 3. **Resource Suggestion Form** - Public form for contributing new resources
-4. **Additional Content** - Chapter profiles, Unity Stories, Events, Mentor program
+4. **Additional Content** - Chapter profiles, Events, Mentor program

 ### Pages

-- **Home** - Hero, highlights, directory preview, chapter connections, Unity Stories
+- **Home** - Hero, highlights, directory preview, chapter connections
 - **Resource Hub** - Full directory with search and filtering
 - **Chapters** - Directory of WTSA chapters with profiles
 - **Events** - Calendar of workshops, competitions, and training
-- **Unity Stories** - Blog showcasing cross-chapter collaboration
 - **About** - Explanation of our solution and theme
 - **Suggest Resource** - Form to contribute resources
 - **For Judges** - Technical documentation and compliance information